 Because tier-1 journalists run on scoops and breaking, never-before-heard-of stories.
 Once something is not “new”, it’s no longer “news”.

-So think of the marshmallow experiment.
+Think of the marshmallow experiment.
 A small child who can resist eating one marshmallow now, will instead get two marshmallows if they wait a few minutes before acquiescing to their craving for that sweet, sweet sugar hit.

 Problematic notions of socio-economic status related to that experiment aside, the lesson here is pretty simple.